immortalcain/bootstap4-boilerplate/README.md

 # Bootstrap 4 project boilerplate

-A boilerplate for Bootstrap 4, FontAwesome and jQuery using Yarn and Gulp
+A boilerplate for Bootstrap 4, FontAwesome and jQuery using Gulp

 ## Installation

-Run `npm install gulp` to compile Sass and JS and run `nom install --save-dev`
+Run `npm install gulp` and run `npm install --save-dev` for dependencies
 # bootstap4-boilerplate